Leaves and Stem

 It is a partial parasite in that it gains some of its nutrients from the roots of adjacent plants.
 This is not a woodland plant but more a plant of dry fields or meadows.
 It flowers between between June and September.

-Research at the UK's CEH, Centre for Ecology and Hydrology has shown that encouraging Yellow Rattle to grow in hay meadows increases biodiversity, as it restricts the growth of grasses, thereby allowing other species to thrive.
+Research at the UK's CEH, Centre for Ecology and Hydrology has shown that encouraging Yellow Rattle to grow in hay meadows increases biodiversity by restricting the growth of grasses, thereby allowing other species to thrive.

 Its other name is Hay Rattle - as the rattling of the seeds within the remains of the floral parts is said to indicate that the meadow was ready to be cut for hay.